tiyashapal22/test/project/report.md

 	- The report displays summarized view of server name, notification severity an d priority and its corresponding count of the critical events notification.
 	- Click Server Name hyperlink vlue to view Host Details report for corresponding Server Name.
 	- Click Number of Notifications column hyperlink value to view its details on basis of server name, corresponding notification priority and severity.
-	- Click Number of Notifications column hyperlink value to view its details on basis of server name, corresponding notification priority and severity## Avamar Grid Capacity Dashboard
+	- This report can generated with provided scopes and filters.## Avamar Grid Capacity Dashboard(1610)
 ### Report Short Description
 `Displays a unified historical view of the storage and de-duplication trends of the Avamar grids.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 02 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 13 Seconds
 ### Report Long Description
 	- The graph represents the total usage and capacity for all disks on the host for the point in time.
-	- The graph represents the total usage and capacity for all disks on the host for the point in time## Data Domain Replication History
+	- The Capacity Utilization and Forecast report is derived from the node disk utilization.## Data Domain Replication History(1620)
 ### Report Short Description
 `Use this report to determine which destinations are being replicated.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 10 Seconds